vm6502q/vm6502q.github.io/docs/start.rst

 .. note::

     The unittests, by default, run against all supported engines.
-If only a specific engine type is desired, the ``--disable-opencl`` or ``--disable-software`` command line parameters may be supplied to the ``unittest`` binary.
+If only a specific engine type is desired, the ``--layer-...`` and ``--proc-...`` command line parameters supplied to the ``unittest`` binary selectively specify QInterface layers and processors types to test.
+(Pass ``-?`` to unittest on the command line to see all available layer and processor type command line options.)

 Embedding Qrack